We offer GLAD Newcastle classes for knee & hip osteoarthritis to help reduce symptom progression and pain.

 We run our classes as a rolling program rather than in 6 week blocks.
 This ensures that we have no more than two new clients per session so that on your first day you will get much more guidance from your physiotherapist.

 You will likely find that your first set of exercises is much lighter than some of your classmates who have been in the group for longer – this is normal!
 Load management is very important in osteoarthritis management and we will personalise your program and increase your exercises at a speed your body can manage.
 If you are finding something difficult don’t forget that this is also normal and it is most likely that someone else in the room found it difficult in the past as well.

 What happens after 6 weeks?
 Can I continue the class?

 Of course!
-As with any time of training maintenance is very important.
-Discuss in clinic or self management options with your physiotherapist.
+As with any type of training maintenance is very important.
+Discuss in clinic or self-management options with your physiotherapist.